BY: HALEY FISACKERLY • PRESIDENT AND CEO, ENTERGY MISSISSIPPI

 On behalf of the 2,500 Entergy employees who live and work in Mississippi and all our employees throughout the region, we are honored to support the Medgar and Myrlie Evers Home in its mission to “educate, empower and inspire every American to stand up, get involved and join together to create a better life for all.”

 Entergy is a Fortune 500 company that powers life for 3 million customers through our operating companies in Arkansas, Louisiana, Mississippi and Texas.
-We’re investing in the reliability and resilience of the energy system while helping our region transition to cleaner, more efficient energy solutions.
+We’re investing in the reliability, resilience and growth of the energy system while helping our region transition to cleaner, more efficient energy solutions.
 With roots in our communities for more than 100 years, Entergy is a nationally recognized leader in sustainability and corporate citizenship.
 Since 2018, we have delivered more than $100 million in economic benefits each year to local communities through philanthropy, volunteerism and advocacy.
 Entergy is headquartered in New Orleans, Louisiana, and has approximately 12,000 employees.
 Learn more at entergy.com and follow @Entergy on social media. #WePowerLife

 Corporate Social Responsibility at Entergy